 • Be a citizen of the U.S. or lawfully admitted U.S. resident

-• Meet the TREC’s qualifications for honesty, trustworthiness, and integrity
+• Meet TREC’s qualifications for honesty, trustworthiness, and integrity

-You must also have reached a minimum threshold of experience as a Texas real estate agent to become a Texas real estate broker:
+You will also need to reach a minimum threshold of experience as a Texas real estate agent by checking both of these boxes:

 How to Get a Texas Real Estate Broker License in 4 Steps

-1. Complete the Qualifying Education Requirements for a Texas Real Estate Broker License
+1. Complete the Education Requirements for a Texas Real Estate Broker License

 You’ll need to complete 900 hours of real estate class hours to become a real estate broker in Texas.
-We know that this task seems daunting.
-However, it’s not as overwhelming as it may seem at first glance.
+Yep, we know that this task seems daunting.
+That’s a lot of hours!
+But we promise you, it’s not as overwhelming as it sounds.

-Please note that a bachelor’s degree (or higher) may satisfy all of the educational requirements for a real estate broker license in Texas.
+In fact, a bachelor’s degree may satisfy all of the educational requirements for a real estate broker license in Texas, and you may get credit for prelicensing and continuing education credits you already have.
+Let’s break it down.

 Related Article

-5 Best Real Estate Schools in Texas for 2023
+6 Best Online Real Estate Schools in Texas for 2024

 Section 1: 270 Hours From the Qualifying Education Course List

 You must take the following courses to become a real estate broker in Texas.
-You may have already taken the first six courses (180 hours) on the list if you earned your real estate license in Texas:
+But you probably already took the first six courses (180 hours) on this list if you earned your real estate license in Texas:

-Additionally, you’ll also have to take the following course within two years of applying for your broker license:
+Additionally, you’ll also have to take the following course within two years before applying for your broker license:

-In addition to the 210 hours of classes, you’ll need to complete 60 additional hours from two of the following courses of study:
+In addition to the above 210 hours of classes, you’ll need to complete another 60 hours by choosing two of the following courses:

 Related Article